 Strategy #3: Social Proof

 Robert Cialdini's landmark research on influence revealed that humans are strongly influenced by what others do.
 We're social creatures who look to others for cues on how to behave.
+In his studies, social proof increased compliance rates by up to 65%.

 How to use it: Include testimonials, awards, or references to successful projects.
 "Led a team that was recognized as the top-performing unit company-wide" leverages social proof.